snoozleEmily/transcriptor/README.md

 ## License

-This project is licensed under the ???
-License.
+This project is licensed under the GNU General Public License.
+This means you are free to build upon the current code to develop the game further, but you **must credit the original author** and distribute any modifications under the **same license**.
+For more details, see the [license file](\LICENSE).